Sreejith Chengazhassery told me about this "pragmatic modification" to an old Mahindra Jeep in Kerala, India.

 Talk about parallel parking.
 Somebody posted a video on YouTube showing this Jeeper slowly backing his modified CJ-3B up a telephone pole.
 See also a rear view (40K JPEG) of the stunt.

-Thanks to the Teardrop Trailer Fix-It Shop and the photographers. -- Derek Redmond
+Thanks to the all the photographers. -- Derek Redmond

 Return to the Index of Unusual Photos on CJ3B.info.